MetPX/sarracenia/doc/Dev.rst

   sr3 status

-sr3c and sr3 are now installed, and should be ready to run a flow test from the sr_insects module.
+sr3c and sr3 are now installed, and should be ready to run a flow test from the sr_insects module, which has also been cloned:

+  cd ../sr_insects

 Python Wheel
 ~~~~~~~~~~~~